02 Nov Plug Socket covers – latest safety advice

 So what’s the problem?

 Kids are explorers, they play, prod, poke, take apart, twist, and chew.
 It’s no wonder parents worry about children poking things into electrical sockets, (Updated 29 Dec 21: especially with a BBC reported social media trend to touch exposed contacts with a penny)!
 And what if they find an unguarded socket and plug an electrical item, like hair straighteners and burn themselves?
 For years, shops around the world have sold plastic socket covers for just a few pounds to help give parents assurance that their children are safe.
 So what’s the problem?…… Have a look at the image below…

 Almost 100 years ago, an engineer called Caroline Haslett helped design the 13A socket.
-The top priority in the design was that it be safe for children and it’s a design still used in the UK and many other countries around the world today.
-It is considered by some to be the safety domestic socket design in the world.
+A top priority in the design was that it be safe for children and it’s a design still used in the UK and many other countries around the world today.
+It is considered by some to be the safest domestic socket design in the world.
 Why is it so effective at keeping children safe?

 - The holes for the plug pins are too small for even a new-born baby to put a finger in!